 2.6.1 Resident permits are available to residents who live within the boundary of a Controlled Parking Zone (CPZ) and who have a vehicle registered to them at their address within a CPZ.
-Permits may not be available for residents of new developments in line with the Council's planning policy (see CPZ scheme rules in section 2.2), for example residents living in car-free developments.
+Permits may not be available for residents of new developments in line with the Council's planning policy for example residents living in car-free developments.

-- 2.6.2 Resident permits can be used in designated resident parking bays or in dual use parking bays where specified.
-Resident permits are not valid for use in bays that are designated for specific use such as business, pay to park or disabled parking bays. - 2.6.3 Permits can be purchased for three-, six- or twelve-month periods.
+2.6.2 Resident permits can be used in designated resident parking bays or in dual use parking bays where specified.
+Resident permits are not valid for use in bays that are designated for specific use such as business, pay to park or disabled parking bays.

+- 2.6.3 Permits can be purchased for three-, six- or twelve-month periods.
 Permit charges vary depending on the emissions level of the vehicle.
-A surcharge also applies, except where the vehicle conforms to the most recent vehicle emissions standards (Euro VI standards or higher).

-- 2.6.4 The Council may from time-to-time request applicants to provide the vehicle registration document confirming details of the tax banding for the vehicle and proof of residency within one of the borough's CPZs. - 2.6.5 Lewisham-issued Blue Badge holders with a vehicle registered to their home address, can apply for a Disabled Permit free of charge to park in any CPZ across the borough. - 2.6.7 On purchase of an annual (twelve month) resident permit, ten hours of visitor parking credit will be applied to the account of the purchasing resident.
-See section 2.8 for more information regarding visitor permits. - 2.6.8 Upon application, a book of ten (1 hour) visitor parking permits will be provided free of charge to any residents in CPZs who are over 60, and in receipt of Council Tax support, and do not have another parking permit per annum. - 2.6.9 Carer permits are offered free of charge to those residents who meet the criteria.
-See section 2.9 for further information on carer permits.
+A surcharge also applies, except where the vehicle conforms to the most recent vehicle emissions standards (Euro VI standards or higher). - 2.6.4 The Council may from time-to-time request applicants to provide the vehicle registration document confirming details of the tax banding for the vehicle and proof of residency within one of the borough's CPZs. - 2.6.5 Lewisham-issued Blue Badge holders with a vehicle registered to their home address, can apply for a Disabled Permit free of charge to park in any CPZ across the borough. - 2.6.7 On purchase of an annual (twelve month) resident permit, ten hours of visitor parking credit will be applied to the account of the purchasing resident.
+See section 2.8 for more information regarding visitor permits. - 2.6.8 Upon application, a book of ten (1 hour) visitor parking permits will be provided free of charge to any residents in CPZs who are over 60, and in receipt of Council Tax support, and do not have another parking permit per annum.